maxslarsson/coding-puzzles/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+To create a production version of your app run:

 ```bash
 npm run build